7 best payment systems for small business transactions in 2025

 Cost: 1.65%–3.4% +A$0.30 per transaction.

 Airwallex is a global solution that helps your business grow without borders.
-It offers no-code to fully-customisable payment integrations, including Checkout solutions, Payment Links, and Payment Plugins that work with eCommerce platforms like Shopify, Magento, and WooCommerce.
-Not only does it offer simplified payment processing for small businesses, it also provides a suite of services that make handling transactions easier.
+We offer no-code and fully customisable payment integrations, including Checkout Solutions, Payment Links, and Payment Plugins that work with eCommerce platforms like Shopify, Magento, and WooCommerce.
+Not only do we offer simplified payment processing for small businesses, but we also provide a suite of services that make handling transactions easier.

 Airwallex Payments are integrated with our Global Accounts, which lets you accept payments in multiple currencies from international customers without forced currency conversions.
 You can then use the same balances to pay international suppliers, saving on unnecessary foreign exchange fees.